sfeeser/WEBRTC-to-SIP/README.md

 2. Server - TURN
 3. Server - WEBRTC client

 The default configuration is setup to always bridge via RTPEngine.
-To change the behavior, take a look in the `SETUP_BRIDGING` route and corresponding reply-routes.
+To change the behavior, take a look in the `NATMANAGE` route.

 ## Architecture
 ![WebRTC - SIP architecture](https://raw.githubusercontent.com/havfo/WEBRTC-to-SIP/master/images/webrtc-sip.png "WebRTC to SIP architecture")